halfbrained/cuda_embed_ed/readme/readme.txt

 Plugin for CudaText.

 Shows documents in an embedded editor.
 For example '.js' and '.css' files in HTML.

+Adds menu item to show/hide embedded editor in the current document:
+    "Plugins > Embedded Editor > Toggle"

 Searches for a relative path between quotation marks (") in caret's position.